Polished stone celts such as these

 extended below the mound at this stage.
 Subsequently, the

-first mound was enlarged capped by more fill layers, renewing
+first mound was enlarged and capped by more fill layers, renewing

 the flat-topped mound.
 More burial pits were dug from the